Arbitration in Vienna - Contact our Experts Now!

 - About 26% of business ownership disputes were registered in Austria in 2020.

 - Wholesale and retail accounted for 13% of all arbitration cases in Austria in 2020.

 Reasons to consider settling disputes through arbitration

-Arbitration is an alternative dispute resolution method commonly used by individuals or legal entities that do not wish to choose litigation.
-A panel of arbitrators submits the judgment and the final decision can be enforced in the same manner as a court judgment would be.
+Arbitration in Vienna is an alternative dispute resolution method commonly used by individuals or legal entities that do not wish to choose litigation.
+A panel of arbitrators submits the judgment and the final decision can be enforced in the same manner as a court judgment would be

 You can contact our law firm in Austria for complete information on how to handle commercial disputes and for an evaluation of your case.
-One of our specialists will be able to help you decide if arbitration is a preferred dispute resolution method.
+One of our arbitration lawyers in Austria will be able to help you decide if arbitration is a preferred dispute resolution method.